Rotating spirals in oscillatory media with nonlocal interactions and their normal form: Discussion

 \section{Discussion}

 In this paper, we derived a normal form for systems of equations modeling oscillatory media with nonlocal coupling.
 Because of their nonlocal nature, one is not able to use standard techniques from spatial dynamics to obtain this amplitude equation.
 The method we use in this paper relies instead on a combination of Lyapunov-Schmidt reduction and a multiple-scales analysis, which is very similar to the approach taken in the physics literature.
-Our main contribution has been to set up the equations in an appropriate Banach space, which then allowed us to decomposed the linear part of our system into an invertible operator and a bounded operator.
+Our main contribution has been to set up the equations in an appropriate Banach space, which then allowed us to decompose the linear part of our system into an invertible operator and a bounded operator.
 This decomposition is an essential ingredient for carrying out the Lyapunov-Schmidt reduction, and for arriving at the normal form.

 In our analysis we also showed the existence of solutions to the normal form equation.
 Because this equation is precisely the reduced equation obtained from the Lyapunov-Schmidt reduction, by showing existence of solutions to the normal form we also obtain existence of solutions to the full system.
 We emphasize that in contrast to other equations that are more commonly referred to amplitude equations, say for example the complex Ginzburg-Landau equation, our normal form equation accounts for all terms that are part of the reduced equation.
 This includes higher order terms for which we do not have explicit expressions.
 The point here is that even without explicit knowledge of these terms, we are able to show the existence of solutions to the normal form and to obtain a first order approximation the solutions of the full system.
-In addition, in contrast to the complex Ginzburg-Landau equation, which is a parabolic equation and requires additional analysis to prove the validity of its approximations, the validity of our normal form follows easily from the Lyapunov-Schmidt reduction.
+Moreover, in contrast to the complex Ginzburg-Landau equation, which is a parabolic equation and requires additional analysis to prove the validity of its approximations, the validity of our normal form follows easily from the Lyapunov-Schmidt reduction.
+That this is the case follows from the fact that here we are mainly interested in rotating waves, while the full complex Ginzburg-Landau equation gives information about the general-time dependent problem.